confuzzledduck/syndicate-out/readme.txt

 == Changelog ==

+= 0.8.5 ==
+* Added syndication of featured images (thanks to Jan at lwd.cz for the majority of this).

 = 0.8.4 =
 * Added hooks for actions and filters to syndication process.
 * Added option to transmit all categories except for the syndication category.
 (Request by SpiritFly.)